tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 helm install springapp ./helm/springapp
 ```

-Once everything is up and running, you should have a working HTTPRoute:
+Once everything is up and running, you should have a working HTTPRoute.
+Check for "Route is accepted" and "All references resolved" messages:

 ```shell
 > kubectl describe httproute springapp -n application